Investing Secrets: How The ‘Investing Triangle’ Can Help You Improve Your Investing Decisions

 The more self-aware you become the more you will realize how many ‘small things’ play in your head that may influence your decision.

 Self-awareness in investing is one of the most underexposed topics.
-At InvestingHaven, we spend a lot of time and effort on this topic particularly in our premium services.
+At InvestingHaven, we spend a lot of time and effort on this topic particularly in our research methodology.

 You can take all three aspects of the ‘investing triangle’ explicitly into account when making an investing decision or after a decision was made: